paulosantosneto/transformer-from-scratch/notes/Foundations.md

 # Positional Encoding

 Positional encoding is a fundamental tool for representing positions in a continuous sense with **good mathematical properties**.
-The idea is to encode each position with a unique representation in continuous space with $\R^D$ dimensions.
+The idea is to encode each position with a unique representation in continuous space with $\mathbb{R^D}$ dimensions.
 This unique representation is added to the input embeddings (subword embeddings, for exemple).
 Therefore, it is **not necessary to deal with recurrence or convolutions in the network**.

 $$
 \begin{equation}